thaddpomarejos/homelab-projects/03-InstallinTailScale/README.md

 ## Step 9 - Enable IP Forwarding

-To make CT 102 work as a subnet router, IPv4 forwarding had to be enabled.
+To make the Tailscale container work as a subnet router, IPv4 forwarding had to be enabled.

 Ran: